 - good fats: coconut oil (which may be beneficial for killing yeast), olive oil, avocado, butter if you can handle it.
 Butter is a great source of short chain fatty acids that are great for the gut, but if you react adversely to dairy, avoid it.

 - plenty of vegetables of all kinds.
 Vegetables are key for building your microbiome.
 Emphasize the lower carb leafy green veggies and especially cruciferous, which aid in detox.
 Onions and garlic may help kill yeast also, and alliums are excellent for your beneficial flora.
-Regarding starchy veggies like sweet potato: Many people think they react poorly to these starches (bloating, gas), because of candida, but the reaction may be due to poor gut probiotic diversity (read: you can’t digest complex starches and fibers because you don’t have enough beneficial bacteria) or SIBO.
+Regarding starchy veggies, potato and sweet potato are especially difficult to digest if you have an inflamed gut, but carrots, beets, celery root, butternut squash, and easier to digest starches are fine.
+You can see my recommended list here.

 - green apples and berries (which are lower sugar and anti-inflammatory) are fine.
 Avoid tropical fruits which are high sugar.